hpjeonGIT/class/udemy_prometheus/README.md

 ### 39. Connecting Grafana to Prometheus
 - From web browser (localhost:3000)
   - Connections -> Add new connection -> Enter `http://localhost:9090`
+- Dashboards -> New -> New Folder: enter folder name -> Create dashboard
+  - Add -> Row
+  - Save dashboard

 ### 40. Creating and Managing Dashboards in Grafana
+- Add visualization in the panel

 ### 41. Creating Your First Panel : The Time Series Panel